 - Brush and floss often.
 For infants, use a soft baby toothbrush and water.
 Introduce a pea-sized amount of fluoridated toothpaste between the ages of 2 and 3, and continue to supervise your child to minimize the amount of toothpaste he or she swallows.

-Dr. Rosie Roldan is the director of the Pediatric Dentistry Residency Program at Miami Children’s Hospital.
-She and her team provide dental care for children at the Miami Children’s Hospital Doral Center at 3601 NW 107th Ave.
-For more information, call 786-MCH-DENTAL or visit www.mchdoralcenter.com
+Dr. Rosie Roldan is the director of the Pediatric Dentistry Residency Program at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
+She and her team provide dental care for children at the Nicklaus Children's Doral Outpatient Center at 3601 NW 107th Ave.
+For more information, call 786-NCH-DENTAL or visit www.mchdoralcenter.com